zzw890827/aws-sap-questions/第五套/README.md

     </details>

-77. A company stores customer data in an Amazon S3 bucket with S3 Versioning enabled in the us>west-2 Region.
+77. A company stores customer data in an Amazon S3 bucket with S3 Versioning enabled in the us-west-2 Region.
 The S3 bucket is encrypted with an AWS Key Management Service (AWS KMS) customer managed CMK.
-A compliance policy states that redundan copies of all S3 objects must be stored in the us-east-2 Region.
+A compliance policy states that redundant copies of all S3 objects must be stored in the us-east-2 Region.
 The S3 buckets are allowed to stay in the same AWS account.
 Which combination of steps will meet these requirements with the LEAST operational effort?
-(Select THREE)
+(Select THREE.)
     - [ ] A. Configure an AWS Lambda function that copies objects to the us-east-2 bucket and is triggered when objects are created in the us-west-2 bucket.
     - [ ] B. Create a destination S3 bucket in us-east-2 with S3 Versioning enabled.
     - [ ] C. Set up S3 Cross-Region Replication between the two S3 buckets.